node-red/designs/designs/function-node-lifecycle/README.md

 For example, with above setting, `fs` variable in function node code can access `fs-ext` module without `require` call.

 If a user specifies different versions of NPM module, version conflicts may occur.
-The Node-RED runtime provides APIs for installing different versions.
-Using this APIs, NPM modules can be installed locally to each function node.
+The Node-RED runtime allows installing different versions of NPM modules.

 If Projects feature is enabled, the Node-RED runtime updates project's `package.json` on deploy if specified in `settings.js`.